vineyard-bloom/vineyard-bloom-hub/content/server.md

 * Configuration should not be stored in OS environment variables.

+## Architecture

+* A project repo should not contain both client and server code.

+* Client projects should not depend on server projects and vice versa.

 ## Development

 * A server project only needs to run on Linux for production, but should support Linux, Mac, and Windows for local development.